xzxADIxzx/Join-and-kill-em-together/assets/README.md

 2. Create a subfolder called `Editor` inside the assets folder.
 3. Copy the **BundleBuilder.cs** into the new folder.

+## Common
+1. Copy the font file.
+2. Copy the shop and bestiary entries.
+3. Add to the bundle via the bottom window.

 ## Chan
 1. Copy the corresponding folder.
 2. Configure all of the textures: